Home Insurance Without Inspection: Options, Virtual Inspections & What to Know

 • Pre-existing issues may void future claims

 It's also worth knowing that undetected issues found during a post-claim investigation can be used to dispute or deny your claim entirely.
-Regular home insurance maintenance reduces that risk significantly.
+Regular home insurance maintenance reduces that risk significantly, especially as insurers increasingly rely on AI and aerial imagery to spot signs of neglect between inspections.

 Frequently Asked Questions